ryoon/netbsd-ddwg/netbsd-ddwg.md

 sort the buffer queue such that we work the first buffer first, then the third and finally the second buffer.
 This way, reading the sector in the middle happens kind of "on the way".
-Fortunately, the driver doesn't need to care too much about sorting the buffers and leaves that to BUFQ PUT().
-BUFQ PUT() expects the trackor cylinder number (depending on the disk geometry) in the b resid field in order to optimize it according to the cylinder numbers.
-BUFQ PUT() then enters the buffer into the buffer queue and sorts is appropriately.
+Fortunately, the driver doesn't need to care too much about sorting the buffers and leaves that to `BUFQ_PUT()`. `BUFQ_PUT()` expects the trackor cylinder number (depending on the disk geometry) in the b resid field in order to optimize it according to the cylinder numbers. `BUFQ_PUT()` then enters the buffer into the buffer queue and sorts is appropriately.

 The entire sorting process is, however, not necessary if the controller is currently idle.
-In that case, rfc sc->sc curbuf == NULL.
-As the name suggests, rfc sc->sc curbuf points to the buffer currently being worked on.
+In that case, `rfc_sc->sc_curbuf == NULL`.
+As the name suggests, `rfc_sc->sc_curbuf` points to the buffer currently being worked on.
 If the controller is idle, then the buffer is pointed to the current one and all related variables within softc are initialized with it.
-If a new buffer arrives while the first is being worked on in rfc sc->sc curbuf, they are put in the buffer queue.
-Calling rfc intr() initiates the actual data transfer.
-The rest is done in rfc intr() in the context of an interrupt.
+If a new buffer arrives while the first is being worked on in `rfc_sc->sc_curbuf`, they are put in the buffer queue.
+Calling
+`rfc_intr()` initiates the actual data transfer.
+The rest is done in `rfc_intr()` in the context of an interrupt.

 Interruptcontext, what's that exactly anyway, and are there other contexts?
 Simplified, there are three contexts under Unix:

-Usercontext: A normal user process utilizes the CPU.
-The time is the same as "'xx% user"' under top(1) or time(1).
+**Usercontext**: A normal user process utilizes the CPU.
+The time is the same as "'xx% user"' under `top(1)` or `time(1)`.

-Kernelcontext: A userland process has made a system call.
+**Kernelcontext**: A userland process has made a system call.
 Kernel code in privileged mode is executed, but still under the current process space.
-The time is the same as "'xx% system"' under top(1) or time(1).
+The time is the same as "'xx% system"' under `top(1)` or `time(1)`.

-Interruptcontext: The hardware has caused an interrupt of the code execution while the CPU was in user- or kernelcontext.
+**Interruptcontext**: The hardware has caused an interrupt of the code execution while the CPU was in user- or kernelcontext.
 This interrupt has higher priority than the user- or kernelcontext.
 The current state of the CPU is saved and the interrupt handler called.
 The interrupt handler manages the